 Research to Prevent Blindness (RPB) will fund several Medical Student Eye Research Fellowships (MSF) at \$30,000 each.
-RPB will partner with the American Osteopathic Colleges of Ophthalmology & Otolaryngology-Head and Neck Surgery Foundation (AOCOO-HNS) to offer one (1) award specifically targeted to a student of osteopathic medicine.
-Additionally, RPB will partner with Johnson & Johnson to offer one (1) award targeted to students of allopathic medicine.
-Both Fellowships will not have a specific discipline criteria or scientific focus and will be open to any topic within vision research; we encourage projects that incorporate artificial intelligence and/or data science.
-For all Fellowships, we particularly encourage individuals who identify as female and/or an under-represented minority to apply to bring much needed equity and diversity to the field of vision research.
+RPB is partnering with The Glaucoma Foundation (TGF) to co-fund one (1) award in glaucoma research, and the other awards will be funded by RPB.
+The MSFs are targeted to students of allopathic medicine, the RPB award will not have specific discipline criteria or scientific focus and will be open to any topic within vision research; we encourage projects that incorporate artificial intelligence and/or data science.

-- The RPB / AOCOO-HNS Foundation Medical Student Eye Research Fellowship for a Student of Osteopathic Medicine will offer one (1) MSF specifically targeted to a student of osteopathic medicine and open to any topic in vision research within an RPB-supported department of ophthalmology.
-Open to students of osteopathic medicine (SOM) only. - The RPB / Johnson & Johnson Medical Student Eye Research Fellowship will not have a specific discipline criteria or scientific focus and is open to any topic in vision research within an RPB-supported department of ophthalmology.
+- ➤ RPB/ TGF (sponsored by Annette Grollman) Medical Student Eye Research Fellowship in Glaucoma Research will focus on glaucoma research; the medical student applying for this award must be under the mentorship of a glaucoma physician. - > The RPB Medical Student Eye Research Fellowship will not have a specific discipline criteria or scientific focus and is open to any topic in vision research within an RPB-supported department of ophthalmology.
 Open to students of allopathic medicine (MD) only.

 A portion of the fellowship should finance the recipient's eye research activities.
-Up to an additional \$8,000 will be provided for students who must relocate at least an hour away from their allopathic or osteopathic medical school location to another school for the fellowship.
+Up to an additional \$8,000 will be provided for students who must relocate at least an hour away from their medical school location to another school for the fellowship.
 (Distribution of these additional funds is at the discretion of RPB.)
 Candidates must be prepared to devote all their time to the proposed research project during the fellowship.